 There are different types of axe used for broad purposes.
 Many people also know axe as a hatchet and use the words interchangeably.
 However, these are different tools.

-Hatchet is smaller (14 inches or less) that you can hold it with a single hand.
+Hatchet is smaller (14 inches or less) and you can hold it with a single hand.
 The axe, on the other hand, is usually large (14 inches or more) and can handle tougher jobs.

 For smaller jobs, the hatchet is a better option due to its ease of use and better maneuverability.
-So if you’re a backpacker who needs a tool to make a way through a fallen tree, or hack smaller trees for camping, then hatchet may be a good option.
+So if you’re a backpacker who needs a tool to make a way through a fallen tree, or hack smaller trees for camping, then a hatchet may be a good option.